HeikoKramer/python/python_notes.md

 ```

 ## Numbers in Python
+Python is a popular programming language that is widely used for working with numbers and performing mathematical operations.
+Python provides a wide range of built-in functions and libraries for working with numbers, making it easy to perform simple or complex mathematical computations. <br>

 ### Types of Numbers
 In Python, there are different types of numbers that you can work with.
 The most common types of numbers are integers, floating-point numbers, and complex numbers. <br>
 Here's an overview of these different number data types with examples: <br>